MangyDogUK/ReflowOven/README.md

 # ReflowOven
-The source code for my reflow oven, WARNING use are your own risk.
+The source code for my reflow oven, WARNING use at your own risk.